adrienpayong/Fruit-detection-using-YOLOv5/README.md

 rf = Roboflow(model_format="yolov5", notebook="roboflow-yolov5")
 ```

-Because I am importing my dataset to robotflow, I must provide an API key, the version and the name of the project to dowload the data as we can see below
+Because I am importing my dataset to robotflow, I must provide an API key, the version and the name of the project to download the data as we can see below

 ```
 %cd /content/yolov5